ChristopherBarrington/babs-workflows/README.md

 These workflows can be used in BABS project repositories to automate tasks.

-## Usage

 Workflows in this repository can be linked from the project repository by adding a workflow YAML to the `.github/workflows/` directory in the project.
-The name of the workflow is not important but should be sensible!
+The name of the project's workflow is not important but should be sensible!

-Each action that can be used should have a separate (and similarly named) directory here.
+Each workflow that can be used should have a (similarly named) directory in the root of this repository.
 In this directory, there are Dockerfiles (etc) that are required by the workflow.
 Names should be as consistent as possible!

 ### Docker images